 Where is the Best Place to Observe Wildlife at the Refuge?

 Brazoria National Wildlife Refuge is tremendous in size and spans nearly forty-five thousand acres.
 However, marshes, sloughs, and ponds make up a majority of the land.
 Both saltwater and freshwater are found at the refuge, which provide shelter to a diverse array of wildlife.

 With such a vast expanse of wetland, the refuge offers innumerable wildlife watching opportunities.
 Common residents include the western cottonmouth, black-bellied whistling duck, white-faced ibis, yellow-crowned night heron, and even the elusive coyote.
-For a full list of animals that can be found at the refuge, check out these species lists provided by the U.S. Fish & Wildlife Service.

 Big Slough Auto Tour